severinlandolt/latex-thesis-template/README.md

 A LaTeX template for humans writing their thesis.

 There are two ways of getting started:
-1. Online Latex editor: Overleaf.
-For this download either little-prince-template or chinchilab-template, create zip file and import it to Overleaf.
+1. Online Latex editor: [overleaf.com](https://www.overleaf.com) For this download the thesis template, create zip file and import it to overleaf.

 2. On your local machine.
 Please, follow a guide below: